byzer-org/byzer-desktop/README.md

 👉👉👉 JDK 1.8+ is required in your system.

-# MLSQL Lang
+# mlsql-Lang

-MLSQL Lang is A Visual Studio Code extension that allows you to run MLSQL code in both  Script/Notebook  interface.
+mlsql-lang is A Visual Studio Code extension that allows you to run MLSQL code in both  Script/Notebook  interface.

+### Current Version

+v0.0.2

+### v0.0.3 TODO

+* ✅ mlsql-lang highlight based on textmate
+*    mlsql-lang code autocomplete

 ## Requirements

 1. JDK 1.8+ is required in your system.
-2. MLSQL Lang is only tested in MacOS/Linux though this extension works in Windows.
+2. mlsql-lang is only tested in MacOS/Linux though this extension works in Windows.

 ## Installation